-In the admissions register NyA, identity data (name, personal identity number, address, telephone number and email address) as well as data on admission requirements; selection criteria; liability for tuition and application fees; and admission is stored.
-Your data is processed by the Swedish Council for Higher Education and Örebro University when we assess whether you meet the entry requirements and when we evaluate your qualifications prior to selection.
+In the admissions register, NyA, identity data (name, personal identity number, address, phone number and email address) is saved as well as data on eligibility/entry requirements, selection criterion, obligation to pay application and tuition fees, and admission is stored.
+Your personal data is processed by UHR and ORU when we assess whether you meet the entry requirements and when we evaluate your qualifications prior to selection.

-In the Ladok student register, each student’s identity data (name, personal identity number, address, telephone number and email address) and, in addition to those data processed in NyA, data on participation in courses, study programmes and examinations; study result; grades; transfer of credits awarded for courses and study programmes or other activities; and degrees is stored.
-The student register shall in addition contain such data that is required to facilitate transfer of data by Örebro University to Statistics Sweden.
+In the Ladok student register, each student’s identity data (name, personal identity number, address, phone number and email address) and, in addition to those data processed in NyA, data on participation in courses, study programmes and examinations; study result; grades; transfer of credits awarded for courses and study programmes or other activities; and degrees are stored.
+The student register shall, in addition, contain such data that is required to facilitate the transfer of data by Örebro University to Statistics Sweden (SCB).

-Provisions on the NyA and Ladok registers are laid down in the ordinance on reporting studies etc. at universities (Förordningen [1993:1153] om redovisning av studier mm vid universitet och högskolor).
-Disclosure of data from these registers may be made to third parties (e.g. other universities or the Swedish Board of Student Finance) in accordance with the list provided in the ordinance.
+Provisions on the NyA and Ladok registers are laid down in the Ordinance (1993:1153) concerning the Reporting of Higher Education Studies.
+Disclosure of data from these registers may be made to third parties, e.g. other higher education institutions (HEI) or the Swedish Board of Student Finance (CSN) per the list provided in the ordinance.

 Processing of data concerning you as a student also takes place in other study administrative systems that are essential for effecting your course or study programme.